 The first benefit of a small state is ease of administration; undoubtedly to administer the large and diverse state is more complicated and challenging, so efficient & better administration can be provided in smaller ones.
 Secondly, the region which is deprived and less developed can get more focus and opportunities to grow.

-Another key decision can be taken closer to the ground so that local issues can be easily addressed.
+Another crucial decision can be taken closer to the ground so that local issues can be quickly addressed.

 To create a separate state, the whole new infrastructure needed for administration, this needs a lot of money and resources to invest.